Judges of the UN Dispute Tribunal

 Nairobi: Mr. Vinod Boolell (Mauritius)

-Vinod Boolell is the current President of the United Nations Dispute Tribunal.
+Judge Boolell has been President of the Dispute Tribunal from 2009-2010 and from 2012-2013.
 He was formerly Chief International Judge with the international judiciary in the United Nations Interim Administration Mission in Kosovo (UNMIK).
 Judge Boolell studied law at Oxford University and was called to the Bar at Inner Temple London.
 He also holds a Masters in French Law and a Diploma from the French School of Judges in Paris.
 After practicing at the Bar in his home country Mauritius, he served as a prosecutor and as an adviser at the Ministry of Justice in Mauritius for a number of years.
 He was appointed a judge of the Supreme Court of Mauritius in 1988.
 From 2001 to 2002 he served as a judicial mentor at the Supreme Court of Cambodia.
 In 2002 he was appointed judge with UNMIK and ended his mission there as acting Chief International Judge.

 New York: Ms. Memooda Ebrahim-Carstens (Botswana)